Free Flying Soul: Music

-Free Flying Soul was recorded in a scant six weeks.
-As Hindalong only had lyrics for "Polar Boy" and "The Chicken" going into the studio, he initially thought that it would result in a record with a much darker mood.
+As Hindalong only had lyrics for "Polar Boy" and "The Chicken" going into the studio, he initially thought that it would result in a record that reflected a much darker mood.
 However, Daugherty was in a very positive place after the recent birth of his daughter, so his contributions were "warm, whimsical chord progressions."
-Even though the band flew in bass guitarist Tim Chandler for three weeks, then followed up the balance of recording with Wayne Everett in an attempt to "rough up" and "ruin things a bit," the tone of the album turned out much more upbeat than their recent work, more in keeping with 1989's Wide-Eyed Wonder.
-Hindalong considers the final track, "The Warbler," to be “the finest guitar treatment Derri has given a song.”
+Because of this, the tone of the album turned out much more upbeat than the band's recent work, more in keeping with 1989's Wide-Eyed Wonder.